 Anna was inspired by the Hemnes Sofa Table from IKEA.

-Find the detailed building tutorial at Take the Side Street.
+Find the full building tutorial with all the details over at Take the Side Street.

 I would love to build one of these for my hall.
 Do you have any plans/drawings at all?